rflazarek/webpack-test/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit
+# It is my first Webpack Starter Kit for my site HOMEPAGE

-Simple toolkit for your static websites development.
+Webpack is imple toolkit for your static websites development.

 ## How to use it?